Nicklas1989/Stationen/README.md

 Each station shows of some capabilities of Aframe.

-The goal is to give people without any codeing skills the tools to build their own world with Aframe.
+The goal is to give people the tools to build their own world with Aframe with as less as possible codeing knowlege.
 Atm this example does not work with Oculus Rift, but it does on Mobile

 Working on Oculus Rift support.